joonipea/vinyl_stream/README.md

 # Vinyl Stream

 ## Description
-A way to stream audio over HSL
+A way to stream audio over HLS

 To install dependencies: